maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-60-cereza.md

 ---
 layout: post
-title:  "Chocolate Organico con Cereza – Cherry - 60% Cacao"
+title:  "Pacari - Chocolate Organico con Cereza – Cherry - 60% Cacao"
-tags: [Pacari, Dark, Cherry]
+tags: [Dark, Cherry]
+categories: [Pacari]

 ---

 I really like cherries.
 And I really like chocolate (yep!).
 So it was with high expectations that I opened the case of this bar.